 4. Blend into Smoothies or Juices

-- Balance with honey or agave syrup.
+- Add honey or agave to balance the spice

 5. Make Spicy Jam or Jellies

-- Mango-habanero jam is a crowd favorite.
+- Mango-habanero jam is the classic pairing

 6. Bake into Bread or Crackers